 The booming event sector could rejuvenate the struggling High Street, says a ground-breaking report by Access All Areas, The Night Time Industries Association (NTIA) and We Are The Fair.

-As efforts to create a 24-hour economy gain traction, the events industry is providing stimulus for service sector retailers that thrive wherever there are crowds, be they at festivals or on the high street.
+As efforts to create a 24-hour economy gain traction, the events industry is providing a stimulus for service sector retailers that thrive wherever there are crowds, be they at festivals or on the high street.